 • Presenting live demonstrations of chemical reactions, emission of light, electrical conductivity, magnetism, and other scientific principles

 • Relating the physical principles that are being taught to real world experiences

 • Presenting lectures using audio-visual aids (photos, videos, animations, drawings, etc.), typically using a personal computer and compact projector

 • Meeting with individual students and groups of two or three to answer their questions and explain the fundamental principles in different ways

-• Cleaning beakers, gathering supplies, assembling or repairing lab apparatus, setting up equipment, solving minor notebook computer problems, and even making photocopies.
+• Gathering supplies, assembling or repairing lab apparatus, and setting up equipment.

 A major goal of the TOPS program is to have students become knowledgeable about how science applies to most of life’s endeavors.
 Volunteers strive to relate the scientific principles they teach to the work of machinists, electricians, carpenters, health care specialists, auto mechanics, construction workers, and even food service personnel to name just a few.
 It is important that students understand how much “science” these workers need to know to do their jobs safely and successfully.